adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 We could use a chained selector for state e.g. `.module.isDisabled`.
 The problem is that this approach has less browser support.
 We should avoid patterns that unnecessarily exclude users, unless there is a compelling reason to do so.

-## What about common styles e.g. buttons?

-Depending on the requirements buttons can be painful.
-They often have different spacing, floating, and other display rules depending on their location.
-There is also media queries to consider.

-For example, in one module a button might be floated right within a container that has some text to the left of it.
-In another it might be centered with a fixed width and some text beneath with `margin-bottom` for spacing.

-It's tricky to abstract the common rules because you don't want to end up in override hell.
-Or worse that you're worried to update the abstracted set of CSS rules.

-However, if you do decide that abstraction is useful there are two approaches you can take.

-The first is to comma delimit several different buttons to apply the same styles as follows:

-	.basket-removeButton,
-	.another-loginButton,
-	.another-deleteButton {
-      /*common styles*/
-	}

-The second approach is to make a button into a module:

-	.primaryButton {
-	  /*common styles*/
-	}

-On a recent project we did something in between.
-Imagine a checkout flow.
-On each page there's an identical continue button.
-Beside the continue button is a back link.
-We ended up with the following CSS:

-	.checkoutActions-continueButton {
-	  /*...*/
-	}

-	.checkoutActions-backButton {
-	  /*...*/
-	}

-We abstracted the styles to a well understood set of modules, improving maintainability without affecting other similar (but not identical) buttons.

 ## What about inheritance for headings etc?

 Ideally our semantic HTML matches the integrity of the visual design.
 Meaning that we would hope that `h1`s are indentical.
 In this case we can declare the following CSS: